Signiant/ultron/README.md

-# ultron
+## ultron
-compare production and aws environment
+compare production and aws environment versions for each team then post to slack

+##Purpose
+There are multiple agile development teams using AWS on various projects.